Validation

 // Will return true if $blogPost->title is valid, otherwise false

-if ($validator->tryValidateProperty($blogPost, 'title', $violations)) {
+if (!$validator->tryValidateProperty($blogPost, 'title', $violations)) {

 // ...
+Throw an error

 }